-Through funds raised, Genetic Disorders UK and Newlife are able to offer essential specialist equipment such as pain relieving beds, wheelchairs, car seats and portable hoists which will make a real and lasting difference to the lives of individual children and their families affected by genetic disorders.
+Through funds raised, Genetic Disorders UK and Newlife are able to offer essential specialist equipment such as pain relieving beds, wheelchairs, car seats and portable hoists which will make a real and lasting difference to the lives of individual children and their families affected by genetic conditions.

 To find out more about the equipment grants programme, or to apply for a grant, visit www.newlifecharity.co.uk/docs11/about/nurse_services.shtml or contact a Newlife Nurse email@example.com 0800 902 0095